-The Corporate Management Team comprises members of the Executive Leadership Team and Heads of each Service (Link to structure chart).
+The Extended Executive Leadership Team comprises members of the Executive Leadership Team and Assistant Directors (Link to structure chart).
+The Leadership Network for the council comprises the Chief Executive, Executive Directors, Assistant Directors and those that report to them.

 National Pay and Conditions